|

 Joshua 5 Commentary

-There was a series of events that the Lord required of Joshua prior to conquering Jericho.
+The Lord required Joshua to complete a series of events prior to conquering Jericho.
 Joshua completed these duties (circumcision and First Passover) and was now waiting on the Lord.
-For whatever reason (we are not told why) he was stationed by Jericho.
-Was he overlooking the land, Was he waiting on a revelation?
+For whatever reason (we are not told why), he was stationed by Jericho.
+Was he overlooking the land?
+Was he waiting on a revelation?
 Was he in prayer?
 We don’t know.
-But what we do know is, he was waiting for the next step.
+But we do know he was waiting for the next step.
 The divine manifestation was about to take place.

-Joshua was about to come face to face with the commander of the Lord’s army.
+Joshua was about to come face-to-face with the commander of the Lord’s army.
 There is some speculation by commentators that this person was Jesus.
-As compared to the manifestations of this being in Old Testament history, it’s certainly possible that it was.
-One interesting detail about this encounter is that in Joshua 6:2 this victory is attributed to this supernatural appearance and the name given is Jehovah.
+Compared to the manifestations of I AM in Old Testament history, it’s possible that it was, however, more on this later.
+Another interesting detail about this encounter is that in Joshua 6:2, the name given of the One speaking to Joshua is simply, Jehovah.

 Joshua 6:2 HCSB